Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Concrete balls.

-I say, every time I go, I get a photo with the balls.
+Every time we go, they get a photo with the balls.

 You know how you love it when people call a photo a toe?